 Since being registered as a housing association in 1991, we have completed fifteen phases of improvement and new build development, including acquiring homes through various transfers from Glasgow City Council in our early years and a second-stage transfer from Glasgow Housing Association in 2010.
 Our most recent development phase was completed in 2021.
 We currently own 877 properties, all within a defined local area.
-We do not anticipate building any more new build housing or acquiring additional stock in the short to medium term.
-We also carry out factoring services for 140 owners in the local area.
+We also carry out factoring services for 141 owners in the local area in addition to 16 properties in shared ownership.

 As a Registered Social Landlord (RSL) in Scotland we are regulated by the Scottish Housing Regulator and, as a Registered Charity, we are regulated through the Office of the Scottish Charity Regulator (OSCR).
-We are governed by a Management Committee of fifteen local residents, all of whom participate on a voluntary basis, and are ultimately accountable to our members, tenants and other stakeholders.
+We are governed by a Management Committee of up to fifteen members, all of whom currently are local residents who participate on a voluntary basis, and are ultimately accountable to our members, tenants and other stakeholders.

-The Committee is supported by a staff team of 19 individuals filling 17.5 full-time equivalent posts, led by the Director who provides a key link between the Committee and staff.
+The Committee is supported by a staff team of 19 individuals filling 17.6 full-time equivalent posts, led by the Director who provides a key link between the Committee and staff.
 Our staff team is based in a purpose-built office located in the centre of our community.